MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 ## Telemetry data collected

-The following table details the telemetry data that is collected by Operations Manager.
+The following table details the telemetry data that is collected by Operations Manager:

 ::: moniker range="sc-om-2016"